 This project empowers individuals in Africa who are interested in developing their small businesses.
 It helps them break the cycle of poverty and boosts economic development through 2 key areas: business management training and microfinance financial assistance.
 This support helps them effectively start and grow their small businesses.
 Priority is given to youths and women.
 Small businesses are the life-blood of African economies and this is a great way to bring change and boost economies.

-According to the United Nations 2007-2008 Human Development report, Sierra Leone ranks as # 177 (last place) in Human Development Index.
-The UN estimates unemployment to be about 65 percent in Sierra Leone.
-Tens of thousands of youths and adults struggle to find a meaningful existence and are living below the poverty line.
+Thousands of youths and adults struggle to find a meaningful existence and are living below the poverty line.
 They are exposed to the temptations of resorting to a lifestyle of vices and destructive occupations.
-They desperately need help and a viable path to self-sufficiency.
+They need help and a viable path to self-sufficiency.
 These visibly unemployed youths can be found in the streets of Sierra Leone's capital Freetown and other urban centers.
 Many of the pre-conflict conditions that helped fuel the youth's participation in the rebel war still exist.

-The project will enable individuals and small businesses to move from barely making enough to meet their basic needs (living from hand to mouth) to a point where they will expand, provide employment, and contribute to national development.
+Individuals and small businesses are able to move from living in deprivation to barely making enough to meeting their basic needs (living from hand to mouth) to a point where they will expand, provide employment, and contribute to national development.
 As more people are able to create employment for themselves and their family, there will be a drop in the overall crime rate of youths.
 This will result in a stronger and more self-sufficient and stable society.